Mateo Franzotti

-Mateo García Franzotti (born 3 February 2003) is an Argentine professional footballer who plays as a left-back for Unión de Santa Fe.
+Mateo García Franzotti (born 3 February 2003) is an Argentine professional footballer who plays as a left-back for Austrian club Wacker Innsbruck.

 Club career

 Born in Paraná, Entre Ríos, Franzotti developed in the academy of Unión de Santa Fe.
 In 2021, a Uruguayan company affiliated with German football club FC Bayern Munich contacted representatives from Argentina, requesting highlight videos for defenders.
 Franzotti, alongside teammate and compatriot Gerónimo Vidal, was selected to be part of the FC Bayern Munich World Squad, representing the Bavarian club in international friendlies.

+In 2024, he joined the college team Kentucky Wildcats in the United States, where he amassed sixteen appearances, scoring once.
+However, in January 2025, he signed with Wacker Innsbruck in Austria.